Want to get in touch? We’d love to hear from you. Here’s how you can reach us…

 Leave us a quick message using the form below and we will get back…

-The event will take place on July 8th and July 9th 2021
+The event will take place on Thursday, 29th September 2022.

 No participation fee is required to attend Climate Story Lab Africa.
 Nonetheless, registration is required for online participation.

-You can find all our contact details on our Contact us page.
+You can find all our contact details at the top of our Contact us page.

 We now more than before are experiencing unprecedented impacts resulting from change in climate.
 Science is warning of more ruinous impacts if urgent action to limit global warming is not taken.
 They say we need to substantially reduce global greenhouse gas emissions and to limit the global temperature increase in this century to 2 degrees Celsius and even further to 1.5 degrees.
 Our world is on the brink if no urgent action is taken.